samhaswon/DeviantArt-Post-Bot/README.md

 If you can't tell by the fact that I'm using JSON for the configuration management, this is not intended to be user-friendly.

+## Application permissions

+This application uses "basic" API scope to perform all of its functionality.
+There isn't good documentation I can find to just link to, but these permissions are basically for browsing, stash, and publishing

 ## Setup

 To start the setup, clone the repo to your machine.